codebay/game_comps/README.md

 ## Making the Hangman into a Dynamic Component

-The `Hangman` directory structure is similiar to the `Dictionary` with an API, implementation code and tests.
+The `Hangman` directory structure is similar to the `Dictionary` with an API, implementation code and tests.

 The game logic is in the file `game.ex` in a `game` directory under `lib`